Email Spoofing Detection using Machine Learning: A Developer's Guide

 Email spoofing: have you ever received an email that looked like it was from someone you know, but something felt off?
 It might have been a spoofing attempt.
 Let's break down what email spoofing is and how it works.

 Email spoofing is when someone disguises an email to make it look like it came from a different source.
-Cisco explains that this technique is often used in phishing and spam campaigns, because people are more likely to open an email from a trusted source.
+(Spoofing and Phishing) Cisco explains that this technique is often used in phishing and spam campaigns, because people are more likely to open an email from a trusted source.
 Think of it as digital disguise.

 Attackers use spoofing to carry out various malicious activities: